 The lsb-release is the standard package for reporting the version on Ubuntu systems.
 Which is basically written in the Python programming language.
 It provides lsb_release command-line tool to check Ubuntu version and other useful details.

 In this tutorial, you will learn various options to get the Ubuntu version details with the command line.
+Also provide you instructions to check the Ubuntu version in Shell scripts, which will help to make the version-specific script.

 How to Check Ubuntu Version